laxmankrishnamurti/Web-Security/WebSecurityForDevelopers/Part-01/Chapter-03-HowBrowsersWork.md

 In short, browsers does these two main important thing

-1. Fetching the resources over the internet
+1. Fetch the resources which we want, over the internet
-2. Render the resource on the webpage which we see on our screen.
+2. Rendered the resource on the webpage.

 Yes, these are the two main important task that a browser is used for.
 Let's understand one-by-one.

 # Fetching the resources that we request over the internet.

 1. We hit url or any keyword in the search bar or address bar.
 2. If it is a URL, first of all browser resolve the domain name to an IP address and go to the server and request the resources which we want from the server.
+Browser map the domain name to their respective IP address with the help of :-

 - Operating system's DNS cache
 - ISP DNS cache
 - Authoritative DNS server.

-3. If we enter any keyword or a string in the address bar or in the search bar, the browser's search engine search the similar keyword over the internet and shows result on the page in the form of website's link, when we click on any link it will do the same as it does with the URL.
+3. If we enter any keyword or a string in the address bar or in the search bar, the browser's search engine search the similar keyword over the internet and shows the best possible result on the page along with the website, when we click on any link it will do the same as it does with the URL.

 4. Server will respond back and send appropriate result.

 5. Browser receive the response and render it to the webpage in visual representation.

 In short, browser used for making HTTP request over the internet and helps to find out the particular resources on the internet.